 Effective with the July 1, 1999 actuarial valuation, the System began a 12 year phase-in of the 1994 Group Annuity Mortality Table from the 1971 Group Annuity Mortality Table.
-However, if the Cities' Contribution Rate exceeds 17% after reflecting an additional year of the phase-in, the phase-in will be deferred one year.
+However, it is the policy of the Board to annually determine whether or not to take additional mortality table phase-in steps.